slhck/ffmpeg-quality-metrics/README.md

 Use the `--model-path` option to set the path to a different VMAF model file.

 :warning: `libvmaf` version 2.x supports JSON-based model files, whereas `libvmaf` version 1.x only supports `.pkl` files.
 Depending on your version of `libvmaf`, you need to specify a different model name or path.
+If you get an error like "libvmaf encountered an error, check log for details", this might be the problem.

 This program has built-in support for the following models: